davefriesen/wildfire-risk/README.md

 * Ultimately inform the reduction and mitigation of wildfire risk throughout the Western U.S.

 ## Non-Goals
-This engagement will not include:
+* Identifying the exact behavior for a wildfire (a next-step opportunity);
-●	Identifying the exact behavior for a wildfire (a next-step opportunity);
+* Providing statutory or regulatory input to government officials;
-●	Providing statutory or regulatory input to government officials;
+* Considering controlled burns, e.g., coordinated with indigenous tribes;
-●	Considering controlled burns, e.g., coordinated with indigenous tribes;
+* Providing information regarding fire suppression (best left to firefighters); or,
-●	Providing information regarding fire suppression (best left to firefighters); or, ●	Predicting or informing the environmental impact of wildfires.
+* Predicting or informing the environmental impact of wildfires.

 ## Getting Started
 1. Clone the repo